 Islamabad: The investiture ceremony of the student council was held at The City School, Capital Campus, here on Thursday.

-school code of conduct and to exhibit the highest standards of moral and ethical behaviour synonymous with the name of the institution.
+A total of 107 students pledged to uphold the ideals enshrined in the school code of conduct and to exhibit the highest standards of moral and ethical behaviour synonymous with the name of the institution.

-were decorated with the honours of The City School Student Council.
+On pledging solidarity to leadership, responsibility and compassion and to resultantly emerge as enlightened citizens of society at large, students were decorated with the honours of The City School Student Council.

 Regional Director (North) of The City School Safia Cassim and Regional Academic Coordinator Muhammad Zeeshan Khan were also present on the occasion.
 A large gathering of parents along with faculty and students of the school witnessed the event and cheered the newly-elected student council.
 The news